AdobeDocs/experience-manager-cloud-service.en/help/assets/configure-asset-metadata-mapping.md

 * Document description

-This article provides an end-to-end journey on how you can retain the image name, description, and project metadata when you send the image from Workfront to Experience Manager Assets.
+This article provides an end-to-end journey on how you can retain the image name, description, and project metadata when you send an image from Workfront to Experience Manager Assets.

 ## Prerequisites {#prerequisites}